JoanneOs/SBA2/readme.md

 Once the form is correctly filled out, a personalized welcome message appears.

-I will submit this project as well that should meets all SBA requirments, will continue working on my first project tomorrow.
+I will submit this project as well that should meets all SBA requirments, will continue working on my first project.